Hero Section Anti-Slop: 21 Compositions That Don't Look AI-Generated (2026)

 11. The Print Spread Hero

 A composition borrowed from magazine double-page spreads.
-The headline runs across the top in editorial type, a large image (a single hero photograph or illustration) takes up the central two-thirds, and a column of body copy sits beside the image like a magazine caption-and-pull-quote.
-The grid is asymmetric in the way magazine spreads are — text bleeds into image gutters, the image runs to the bleed, and there is a deliberate sense of having opened a printed object.
+The headline runs across the top in editorial type, a large image (one hero photograph or illustration) takes up the central two-thirds, and a column of body copy sits beside it like a magazine caption-and-pull-quote.
+The grid is asymmetric the way magazine spreads are — text bleeds into image gutters, the image runs to the bleed, and there is a deliberate sense of having opened a printed object.

 When it works: products with strong photography, hospitality, fashion, food, travel, lifestyle, agencies, design studios.
-Also works for premium SaaS that wants to feel curated rather than developed.
+Also premium SaaS that wants to feel curated rather than developed.

 Visual breakdown: a 12-column grid.
-Headline spans cols 1-12 at the top, set in a serif display face.
-Below: image spans cols 1-8 at full bleed (touches left edge), body copy spans cols 9-12 with a top margin so it sits below the image's top edge but above its bottom edge — creating a "caption" feel.
-Body copy in a clean sans, the headline in serif.
+Headline spans cols 1-12 at the top in a serif display face.
+Below: image spans cols 1-8 at full bleed (touches left edge); body copy spans cols 9-12 with a top margin so it sits below the image's top edge but above its bottom edge — creating the "caption" feel.
+Body copy in a clean sans, headline in serif.
 One pull quote in italics, indented from the body column.

 <section class="px-0 pt-12 pb-24">